 Did you know that 76% of employees would be more willing to stay at their job if they could work flexible hours?
 More organizations are seeing the benefits of remote work every day.
 Making the transition to full-time remote team members, however, can come with challenges.
-The most significant problems arise from communication gaps and a lack of the right tools.
+The most significant problems arise from communication gaps and a lack of the right remote work software.

 It is no secret that the platforms you use play a significant role in workplace collaboration.
-With so many options out there, it is important to do your research and make the right choices.
-Today, we are going to cover the advantages of G Suite for business.
-This cloud-based platform provides support to companies no matter where their employees are.
+With so many options out there, it is important to do your research to make the right choice.
+Today, we are going to cover the advantages of Google Workspace (formerly G Suite) – the cloud-based platform that provides support to companies no matter where their employees are.
 It can help you manage your company effectively, enhance your workflow, and improve collaboration between employees.
 Read on to learn what Google Workspace is, and how it can help you.
 In the end of this article we also introduce a Google intranet solution.

 Imagine having access to all the best business productivity apps all on a single platform.
-G Suite for business offers features for documents, spreadsheets, presentations, and more without the stress of managing individual software and tools.
+Google Workspace offers features for documents, spreadsheets, presentations, and more without the stress of managing individual software and tools.
 Developed by the one and only Google, this platform was built to solve common problems and help teams get more done.
-As one of the most recognized names in the business world, G Suite now has an estimated 2 billion users.
+As one of the most recognized names in the business world, Google Workspace now has an estimated 2 billion users.

-Let’s take a look at the individual collaboration tools and enterprise-based products G Suite offers below.
+Let’s take a look at the individual collaboration tools and enterprise-based products Google Workspace offers below.

 With Google Calendar, teams can schedule meetings and get reminders about upcoming events.
 Instead of spending time sending emails back and forth to compare busy schedules, remote workers can compare their Google Calendar with the calendars of their colleagues to find a time that works for everyone.
 This application can also show you a world clock to give you a glance at the current time in a number of places.
 Add as many time zones as you want.